day8/re-frame-10x/README.md

 ### It Is About Trace Data

 As it runs, `re-frame` logs "trace" as data (not strings).
-This data trace provides an x-ray of your app's functioning.
+And this data trace provides an x-ray of your app's functioning.

 `re-frame-trace` is essentially a consumer, processor and displayer of this x-ray trace data.